msama/go-playbooks/README.md

 # go-playbooks
-Various hopefully useful playbooks for solving common problems with go.
+Go-playbooks is a collection of various hopefully useful playbooks and examples for solving common problems with go.

-Each playbook starts form a GO library and explains how to use it to solve a practical problem.
+Go is a new and amazin language with a very short learning curve.
+However how any new language there is always a bit of confusion on how to address common tasks and how to best use use the standard libraries.
+Go-playbooks is my attempt to provide a reference to help developers adopt GO at its best.

-## Sitemap
+## Playbooks

 ```
 .